daniellengyel/competitive-erosion-fluctuations/index.md

+Competitive Erosion

 # Introduction
-We study the fluctuations around the interface formed competitive erosion on a cylinder.
+We study the fluctuations around the interface formed by competitive erosion on a cylinder.
 The problem was studied by xyz and some of the main results used in this article are...

 ## Definition